gvilarino/docker-workshop/1-running-containers/README.md

 docker pull gvilarino/docker-testing
 ```

-This will get you a very simple `node.js` app that tries to connect to a mongo DB and informs if it succeeds.
+This will get you a very simple `node.js` app that tries to connect to a mongo DB and informs if it succeeds (you may check out the code [here](https://github.com/gvilarino/docker-testing)).
 Once it downloads, just:

 ```
 docker run -d --name app gvilarino/docker-testing